bentoml/BentoVLLM/deepseek-prover-v2-671b/README.md

 <div align="center">
-    <h1 align="center">Self-host DeepSeek R1 671B with vLLM and BentoML</h1>
+    <h1 align="center">Self-host DeepSeek Prover V2 671B with vLLM and BentoML</h1>
 </div>

-Follow this guide to self-host the DeepSeek R1 671B model with BentoCloud in your own cloud account.
+Follow this guide to self-host the DeepSeek Prover V2 671B model with BentoCloud in your own cloud account.
 If your team doesn’t already have access to BentoCloud, please use the link below to contact us and set it up in your cloud environment.

 [![Deploy on BentoCloud](https://img.shields.io/badge/Deploy_on_BentoCloud-d0bfff?style=for-the-badge)](https://cloud.bentoml.com/)
 [![Talk to sales](https://img.shields.io/badge/Talk_to_sales-eefbe4?style=for-the-badge)](https://bentoml.com/contact)